 The thing with Form, however, is you’ll use it when you need it.
 It’s clean and unique but not applicable to all UI designers.

 Based on our list, we might be preaching to the converted or we’ve just seriously incensed you.
 Either way, this list, like all tools and trends in tech, is thankfully bound to change.
+All, except the importance of the user interface.

 It’s a testament to the speed of our industry (and maybe user attention spans?) that the next “big thing” is never more than two iterations away from the market.